Those who are looking to buy Canadian stocks might opt for a higher yield strategy, one that provides less overall returns, but more passive income.

 Its Top 10 holdings include the tech giants Alphabet, Microsoft, Amazon, Facebook, and Apple, as well as Visa, Mastercard, Paypal, Nvidia, and Adobe.

 Over the last 5 and 10 years, technology has the best performing sector in the S&P 500.
+However, it's interesting to note that with fears of inflation, technology stocks are taking a hit, and commodity options like silver ETFs or gold are gaining popularity.

 The Invesco QQQ ETF (NASDAQ: QQQ) tracks the NASDAQ-100 Index, which has similar holdings to ZWT, and has returned over 20% annually over the last ten years.